SenseNet/sensenet/README.md

 1. **Community Edition**: a community-supported [GPL v2](LICENSE) edition with almost all the features.
    The source code is available currently on [CodePlex](http://sensenet.codeplex.com), but we'll move it here soon :smiley:.
-2. **Enterprise Edition**: with additional enterprise-grade features and support!
+2. **Enterprise Edition**: with additional enterprise-grade features (like AD sync, MongoDB blob provider) and vendor support!
 For details, visit the [licencing page](http://www.sensenet.com/sensenet-ecm/licencing) on our site.

 ## Contact and support
 Whether you're a community member or enterprise customer, feel free to visit our communication channels for demo, examples and support: